 Council on Social Work Accreditation (CSWE) Program Assessment

-The BSW and MSW programs at Wheelock College are actively engaged in preparations for our upcoming fall 2014 Reaffirmation visit by the Council on Social Work Education (CSWE), working collaboratively with our field partners and students.
-The programs were last reaffirmed jointly in 2006 under the 2001 Educational Policy and Accreditation Standards (EPAS).
-The 2008 EPAS significantly shifted the assessment processes for the BSW and MSW programs to be based upon 10 core competencies with 41 practice behaviors (BSW and Foundation MSW) and 10 advanced practice behaviors created by our our social work faculty (Concentration MSW).
+The BSW and MSW programs at Wheelock College were reaffirmed jointly under the Educational Policy and Accreditation Standards (EPAS), which are based upon 10 core competencies with 41 practice behaviors (BSW and Foundation MSW) and 10 advanced practice behaviors created by our our social work faculty (Concentration MSW).
 The core competencies and practice behaviors have been infused within our curriculum in an increasingly comprehensive and integrated manner over the last several years.

 - View the report of our assessment outcomes: MSW program, Form AS 4(M), June 2013 (PDF)

 - View the report of our assessment outcomes: BSW program, Form AS 4(B), June 2013 (PDF)